Have you started doing some artwork using colored pencils but wondering if you’re using the best colored pencils for art?

 The piece above I created, called “Primroses” (available in print on erittler.redbubble.com), was done exclusively in Prismacolor pencils.

-Layers were built up gradually and completed with a final burnishing layer.
+I gradually built up the layers and completed the piece with a final burnishing layer.
 Vibrant enough for you?

 A Couple of “Issues”